 d) Wrap this byte sequence in a Qt ByteArray (which can be sent as one in Qt)

-4. Receive a request on the other computer side
+e) Send over TCP - Receive a request on the other computer side

 a) Obtain a Qt ByteArray holding all the bytes of the message